Last Updated on

 Some days, I find myself yelling after repeating for the 328th time to put on shoes now.
 Or I find myself yelling when Nathan looks at me defiantly and does exactly what I just told him not to do.
+Or Emma is in the midst of yet another temper tantrum because she’s 3.
 Or it’s just been a long day and the reason for yelling doesn’t matter much but I still lose my patience and yell.

-I don’t like yelling at my kids but I didn’t think I did it much until Nathan called me on it the other day.
-He was being a three year old boy and yelling, which was fine for a bit, until I asked him to stop.
+I don’t like yelling at my kids but I didn’t think I did it much until Nathan called me on it.
+This happened two years ago now and I still remember it.
+Nathan was being a three year old boy and yelling, which was fine for a bit, until I asked him to stop.
 He kept yelling and yelling until I finally yelled, “Nathan!
 Stop yelling!”
 (Yes, I am fully aware of the irony of this moment.)
-My precious three year old stopped, and looked at me with his big, trusting eyes and said, “But Mom, you yell sometimes!”
+My precious little boy stopped, and looked at me with his big, trusting eyes and said, “But Mom, you yell sometimes!”

 And right there in that moment, my heart skipped a beat.
 I paused and quietly replied, “Yes, I do, Nathan.
 And I’m sorry about that.
 Mommy is going to work at not yelling as much.
 Will you forgive me?”

 And he did and we moved on.
 But later that night, I started to do some soul-searching and prayed about this very thing.
 Because these days when I yell do feel like bad days, and bad days make me feel like a bad mom.
 It is these very moments that I am thankful for the grace and mercy of God who forgives me my many sins – including yelling at my children when there is no cause for the anger.
 I want to share this love, grace and mercy with my children.